 the effect of the use upon the potential market for or value of the copyrighted work; and

-[(5)] [insert any other factor that bears on the issue of fair use].
+[(5) [insert any other factor that bears on the issue of fair use].]

 If you find that the defendant [name] has proved by a preponderance of the evidence that the defendant made a fair use of the plaintiff [name]’s work, your verdict should be for the defendant [name].